Johnson injures back falling down stairs on eve of Masters

 Johnson has had his share of mishaps in a major but not before a major even started.

-On Tuesday, Winkle described Johnson as being ''in as good a shape as I've ever seen him in every aspect of his game and his life.''

-Johnson has won three straight tournaments - including a pair of World Golf Championships - heading into the Masters.

-Two years ago, Rory McIlroy ruptured ligaments in his ankle a few weeks before he was to defend his title in the 2015 British Open when he was No. 1 in the world.
+Two years ago, Rory McIlroy was playing soccer when he ruptured ligaments in his ankle a few weeks before he was to defend his title in the British Open at St. Andrews when he was No. 1 in the world.

-But this was different.
+But this was far different.

+Johnson rose to No. 1 in the world starting with the first of three straight victories, the first player to do that going into the Masters in more than 40 years.
+Two of those titles were World Golf Championships, and his undefeated week at the Match Play made him the first player to capture all four of the WGCs.

 Johnson was at Augusta National on Wednesday to play nine holes before the first wave of storms moved in.

-He was a strong favorite to become the first player since Tiger Woods in 2002 to win the Masters at No. 1 in the world.
+''I've got a lot of confidence in my game right now, especially with the way I've been playing the last few tournaments,'' he said Tuesday. ''But, you know, anything can happen.''

+The Westgate Las Vegas SuperBook reacted swiftly to Johnson's injury.
+Johnson was an 11-2 betting favorite going into the Masters.
+An hour after the news broke, he was reduced to 7-1 along with McIlroy and Jordan Spieth.

 Winkle said he would not have any further comment until he knew more about Johnson's condition.